AngleSaxonJute/AngleSaxonJute.github.io/_posts/2015-12-21-verybody-listen-we-have-to-put-a-barrier-between-us-and-the-snakes.markdown

 Key Takeaway Points

-1. Ecotourism is a transformative way of traveling that puts environmental conservation and community well-being first.
+1. Ecotourism is a transformative means of traveling that puts environmental conservation and community well-being first.

 2. Technology can play a vital role in promoting ecotourism through VR experiences, sustainable travel apps, community engagement platforms, and environmental education.